 Cyclists vs. Car Accidents in Downtown West Palm Beach

 Bicycles are an increasingly popular way to get around in Florida, where the weather makes hitting the road on two wheels possible most of the year.
-Unfortunately, more cyclists means more accidents involving cyclists.
+Unfortunately, more cyclists mean more accidents involving cyclists.

 People on bicycles are at a particularly heightened risk of serious injury in the event of a collision with a car.
-That is because cyclists have very little physical protection between them, oncoming cars and the road.
+That is because cyclists have very little physical protection between them, oncoming cars, and the road.

 Nearly 6,000 bicycle accidents were reported in Florida last year, resulting in 161 deaths statewide.
 The total number of accidents was down about 10% from the previous year – likely because of a decline in traffic during the pandemic – but bicycle accident deaths still rose slightly.